 The Signing of Unfair Treaty As A Sinner of the History

-Then, Qin Hui started the negotiation with Jin again and signed a series of shameful treaties, including giving back to Jin all the cities that Song’s armies had won back, tributing Jin a great deal of money each year, and respecting Jin as the sovereign.
+Then, Qin Hui started the negotiation with Jin again and signed a series of shameful treaties, including giving back to Jin all the cities that Song’s armies had won back before, tributing Jin a great deal of money each year, and respecting Jin as the sovereign.

-After this treaty, northern China completely belonged to the Jurchen Jin, and the peace at the border had been maintained for decades.
+After this treaty, northern China entirely belonged to the Jurchen Jin, and the peace at the border had been maintained for decades.

-In this treaty, Jin also required Qin Hui should always stay as prime minister of the Song Empire, and shouldn’t be replaced unless they approved.
+In this treaty, Jin also required Qin Hui should always stay as chancellor of the Song Empire and shouldn’t be replaced unless they approved.

-Afterward, the Song government never had the chance to take back their lost lands, and regain their dignity.
+Afterward, the Song government never had the chance to regain their lost lands and their dignity.

-As a reward, Emperor Zhao Gou’s birth mother was sent back, along with his father Zhao Ji’s coffin.
+As a reward, Emperor Zhao Gou’s birth mother and his father Zhao Ji’s coffin were sent back.

 Auspicious Crane (He Rui Tu), Painted By Zhao Ji the Emperor Huizong of Song — Liaoning Museum

 Qin Hui’s Power, Wealth, and Posthumous Reputation

-As the most powerful minister that won’t be replaced, Qin Hui became even more fearless in obtaining money through corruption, framing up decent officials that didn’t comply with him, and manipulating politics.
+As the most powerful chancellor that won’t be replaced, Qin Hui became even more fearless in obtaining money through corruption, framing up decent officials that didn’t comply with him, and manipulating politics.

-In some historic records and novels, Emperor Zhao Gou also was constrained by Qin Hui’s power.
+In some historical records and novels, Emperor Zhao Gou also was constrained by Qin Hui’s power.

-They do share some same goals, like pursuing truce and against to fight, they also challenge each other frequently, for power and authority.
+They share similar goals, like pursuing a truce and opposing fighting, while frequently challenging each other for power and authority.

-But with Jin’s support, Qin Hui lived a luxurious, powerful life, and passed away peacefully in his mansion.
+But with Jin’s support, Qin Hui lived a luxurious and influential life and passed away peacefully in his mansion.

 Some decades later, the next emperor, Zhao Shen, cleared Yue Fei's name, and many ancestral temples were built to memorize Yue Fei.

-In front of each temple, there were two statues, one was Qin Hui and the other was his evil wife, kneeling on the ground for people to spit and abuse.
+In front of each temple were two statues: Qin Hui and his evil wife, kneeling on the ground for people to spit on and abuse.

-Their statues are made of strong iron, but because of angry civilians’ beats, they had replaced several times in recent centuries.
+Their statues are made of solid iron, but because of angry civilians' beats, they were replaced several times in recent centuries.

-The famous treacherous Qin Hui had long gone, but the hatred and contempt for him have never stopped.
+The famous treacherous Qin Hui had long gone, but the hatred and contempt for him had never stopped.

 Statues of Qin Hui and His Wife in Front of A Yue Fei's Memorial Temple.